Crowley Imaging Helps Carroll County Remember the Times With Microfilm Preservation

 CCPL applied for, and was awarded, a Library Services and Technology Act (LSTA) grant from the Maryland State Department of Education’s Division of Library Development and Services.
 With funding for the project in place, the next step was to find a service bureau able to perform the digital conversion.

-Heading the search for a qualified conversion service bureau was CCPL information technology services manager, Bob Kuntz.
+Heading the search for a qualified conversion service bureau was CCPL information technology services manager (now director of operations and innovations), Bob Kuntz.
 “We contacted several service bureaus and reviewed their processes, cost per image, informal reviews and locations,” recalls Kuntz of the evaluation process.
 The Crowley Company had the geographical advantage of being headquartered nearby and also had extensive experience in digitizing historic material for esteemed institutions including the Smithsonian Archives of American Art and Time, Inc.’s LIFE magazine.
 Along with these advantages, Kuntz stated that “Crowley provided CCPL with a great price for the services we required to digitize and allow full-text searchability for the Carroll County Times.”

-To begin the project, Kuntz organized and collected the microfilm records containing over 13,000 Carroll County Times issues dating from 1933-2009 for careful transportation to Crowley Imaging.
+To begin the project, Kuntz organized and collected the microfilm records containing over 13,000 Carroll County Times issues dating from 1933-2009 for careful transportation to Crowley.
 Stated Kuntz, “There is overlap in what CCPL and the Enoch Pratt Library own on microfilm, but some rolls were in better shape than others so we combined our collections for this project.”
-Experienced scanner operators began digitizing the microfilm using a MACH-series roll film scanner, which was determined during the discovery phase to be the equipment best-suited for the type and condition of the material.
-Developed by Mekel Technology and manufactured by Crowley, the MACH-series roll film scanners are designed to scan high volumes of microfilm and are sensitive to film that shows signs of wear and aging.
-The series produces archival-quality images using Mekel’s custom Quantum capture/processing software.
+Experienced scanner operators began digitizing the microfilm using a MACH-Series roll film scanner, which was determined during the discovery phase to be the equipment best-suited for the type and condition of the material.
+Developed by Mekel Technology and manufactured by Crowley, the MACH-Series roll film scanners are designed to scan high volumes of microfilm and are sensitive to film that shows signs of wear and aging.
+The series produces archival-quality images using Mekel’s Quantum software.

-Approximately 550 rolls of 35mm microfilm, each containing an estimated 20 issues, were scanned on a MACH5 in grayscale at 300 dpi resolution to JPEG format.
+Approximately 550 rolls of 35 mm microfilm, each containing an estimated 20 issues, were scanned on a MACH-Series roll film in n grayscale at 300 dpi resolution to JPEG format.
 The images were then used to create a multi-page searchable PDF file for each issue and labeled according to publication date for indexing purposes.
 At the close of the digitization efforts, Crowley returned the rolls of film, along with the JPEG and PDF files on a two terabyte hard drive, to CCPL.

 The high resolution at which the microfilm was scanned allowed Crowley operators to capture as much detail as possible onto the digital images, making the text very legible and pages easy to print.
 For access purposes and quicker downloads, some of the larger PDF files were compressed after digitization.
 Kuntz and six other IT staff from CCPL then entered metadata to each file and uploaded the PDF’s to the online archive.